 - now tap on the title of the bookmark you want to change

 - you will see two cells, one with the title, which is activated for typing, and the other one with the URL; if you want, change the title first

-Alternatively, you can add this link to Safari on your computer and sync the bookmarks to your iPhone/iPad.
+Alternatively, you can drag the following link to Safari’s bookmarks on your computer and then sync the bookmarks to your iPhone/iPad.

 To import a page or documents that you are viewing in Safari, tap on this bookmark; Notebooks will launch and grab the page.

 This works well for images, HTML, PDF and other documents that are currently displayed in Safari.
 However, it may happen that HTML documents look slightly different in Notebooks and that inline images do not appear; this is because Notebooks does not import embedded images or elements.
 In such cases you might try to select and copy the contents of the page in Safari and save it as web archive using “New from Pasteboard” in Notebooks.